visgl/deck.gl/docs/api-reference/web-mercator-viewport.md

 ## Usage

-The `WebMercatorViewport` is the default viewport for deck.gl.
-If you are using the `DeckGL` React component you may not even need to instantiate it explicitly.
+The `WebMercatorViewport` is the default viewport for deck.gl, created under the hood to do geospatial projections in JavaScript.

 ```jsx
 import DeckGL from 'deck.gl';